-This list of gift ideas for movie lovers doesn’t necessarily need a special occasion: We’ve all been spending a lot more time at home than normal, so why not find ways to spruce up your home with posters, books, games, snacks, and even organizing tools perfect for the cinephile in your life?
+It’s always a good time to watch a movie, particularly in 2021 when time is meaningless and there are so many great films hitting streaming services and SVOD on a regular basis.
+It’s also always a good time to buy someone you love a present, even (or especially!) if that someone you love is actually yourself.
+We’ve all been spending a lot more time at home than normal, so why not find ways to spruce up your abode with posters, books, games, snacks, and even organizing tools perfect for the cinephile in your life?

-We’ve collected a wide variety of items that will appeal to fans of all genres, and we’ll continue to update this list with items when we stumble across more movie-related paraphernalia.
+From books to Criterion Collection box sets and plenty in between, we’ve collected a wide variety of items that will appeal to fans of all genres.
+Be sure to check back often, because we’ll continue to update this list with items when we stumble across more fun movie-related paraphernalia.

 Animation fans and Pixar enthusiasts aren’t the only ones who will be drawn in by the stunning art in this book, which features a comprehensive look back at every film produced in the first 25 years of Pixar’s history.
 Classics such as “Toy Story” and “A Bug’s Life” are included alongside more recent (but no less important) works such as “Up” and “Toy Story 3.”
 A foreword by Chief Creative Officer John Lasseter precedes a volume that also includes the complete color scripts for every film (published in full for the first time) along with rare visual development art.

 “Of All the Gin Joints: Stumbling Through Hollywood History”

 By Mark Bailey and Edward Hemingway